noamross/openquals/SOD Readings.md

 # @Grunwald2012 - Emergence of SOD

+## Summary

+   - *P. ramorum* is a water mold that causes SOD, has a wide host range, and spreads by wind-blown rain
+   - It's population consists of three major clonal lineages, two in NA and one in Europe
+   - The lineages descended from a sexual population but sexual reproduction is effectively non-functional in them.
+The origin of the populations is unknown.
+   - Emergence of the disease is driven by novel host-pathogen combinations, rather than evolution of the pathogen.
+This pattern is common to *Phytophthora* species.
+It is possible that *P. Ramorum* may hybridize with other species.

 ## Biology

- - *P. ramorum* is a water mold, most closely related to brown algae and diatoms
+ - *P. ramorum* is a water mold, most closely related to brown algae (e.g. kelp) and diatoms
  - Has both asexual and sexual phase.
 Asexual spores are chlamydospres (dormant, resistant to adverse conditions), and sporangia (can germinate or go motile)
  - Sexual reproduction rare, mating types do not often interact
  - Sporangia splash-disperse from leaves and twigs.
 Zoospores released from sporangia, then germinate and penetrate host.
 Rapid life cycling under good conditions.
 Many chlamydospres produced, too.